 In summary, table 3.4 shows different MVC application examples that decrease in degree of coupling between Model and View components - from client to distributed domain with method-based to message-based interoperation.
-In general, loosely coupled messages facilitate the overall system design with a more distributed, scalable and interoperable communication mechanism, which enables a general framework for heterogeneous platforms.
+At meanwhile, loosely coupled messages facilitate the overall system design with a more distributed, scalable and interoperable communication mechanism, which enables a general framework over heterogeneous platforms.
 M-MVC is a high-level application architecture that converges desktop application and distributed application with automatic collaboration and universal access support.
-Web Service naturally fits with M-MVC and we elaborate its structure in subsequent section.
+Web Service is naturally fitting in to M-MVC and we elaborate the composition in subsequent section.